w-duffy/TradeTwits/README.md

 ## Features
 ### 1. Watchlist
-* Logged in users can create watchlist.
+* Logged in users can create a watchlist.
 * Logged in users can view the stocks in their watchlist.
 * Logged in users can delete stocks in their watchlist.